Pandeli Majko: Early career

-Prime Minister
+Prime minister

 First term (1998–1999)

 From September 1998 to October 1999 Majko held his first government as prime minister of Albania.
 He was the youngest Prime Minister of Albania, appointed when he was 30 years old in 1998 for the first time.

 Second term (2002)

 After the government of Ilir Meta, he briefly came back to premiership from February to July 2002.
 He subsequently held the post of Minister of Defence from July 2002 to September 2005 in the government of Fatos Nano.
 Following the government's defeat in the 2005 elections, he returned to his former position as secretary general of the Socialist Party.

 Later career

 In 2006, Majko came out in support of Montenegro's vote for independence from Serbia.
 He was quoted celebrating the reduction in Albania's shared border with Serbia.

-He is member of the General Council of the Transnational Radical Party.
+He is a member of the General Council of the Transnational Radical Party.

+He didn't manage to get elected in 2025 elections after serving for 33 years as a deputy in the parliament.

 Personal life

 Majko was born in Tirana, to a family originally from Gjirokastra.
 In March 2013, after voting in favor of changing the name of the Liqenas to "Pustec" through a Facebook status, he denied having Slavic roots and introduced the beginning of his family, which started with a German doctor who moved from Parga to Gjirokastra due to the occupation of Parga by Ali Pasha of Ioannina, where he later married a local woman and was nicknamed "Memeci" due to the lack of fluent communication in the Albanian language, a nickname that would later become a surname.
 But later, this surname was changed to Majko by Pandeli's great-grandfather due to the trade relations that the family had at that time.

-On 8 February 2016, Majko in an interview confirmed that he has started the procedure to obtain a Kosovo passport, and after two months through a Facebook status he confirms that is officially a citizen of Kosovo.